jhu99/scbean/README.md

-# Scbean.VIPCCA
+# Scbean

+scbean integrates a range of models for single-cell data analysis, including dimensionality reduction, remvoing batch effects, and transferring well-annotated cell type labels from scRNA-seq to scATAC-seq.
+It is efficient and scalable for large-scale datasets.

 [![Documentation Status](https://readthedocs.org/projects/scbean/badge/?version=latest)](https://scbean.readthedocs.io/en/latest/?badge=latest) [![Build Status](https://www.travis-ci.com/jhu99/scbean.svg?branch=main)](https://www.travis-ci.com/jhu99/scbean) ![PyPI](https://img.shields.io/pypi/v/scbean?color=blue) [![Downloads](https://pepy.tech/badge/scbean)](https://pepy.tech/project/scbean) ![GitHub Repo stars](https://img.shields.io/github/stars/jhu99/scbean?color=yellow)

-Variational inference of probabilistic canonical correlation analysis (VIPCCA) was implemented in a python package scbean, providing a range of single-cell data analysis including dimension reduction, remvoing batch-effects, transfer well-annotated celltype labels from scRNA-seq onto scATAC-seq cells by learning from the integrated data.
-It's efficient and scalable for large-scale datasets with more than 1 million cells.
+## scbean.DAVAE

+Domain-adversarial and variational approximation framework, DAVAE, can integrate multiple single-cell data across samples, technologies and modalities without any post hoc data processing.
+DAVAE fit normalized gene expression into a non-linear model, which transforms a latent variable of a lower-dimension into expression space with a non-linear function, a KL regularizier and a domain-adversarial regularizer.

 We will also provide more fundamental analyses for multi-modal data and spatial resoved transcriptomics in the future.
 The output can be easily used for downstream data analyses such as clustering, identification of cell subpopulations, differential gene expression, visualization using either [Seurat](https://satijalab.org/seurat/) or [Scanpy](https://scanpy-tutorials.readthedocs.io).

 ### Installation